Play Nicely In the Sandbox

 Fast forward a few decades and I still look for the best playmates to play in the sand with.
-I didn’t care what they looked like and it didn’t matter how old they were then and I still don’t even now.
+I didn’t care what they looked like, it didn’t matter how old they were then, and I still don’t even now.
 It was more important to me if they played well.
 That thought holds true today.
-Now, bearing all realities we all have had that one kid that came up and threw sand instead of playing in it.
+Now, bearing all realities, we have all experienced that one kid that came up and threw sand instead of playing in it.

 There were also those that thought stepping on your sandcastle was funny.
 It even brought them utter glee.
 All that hard work of building and building wasted.
 Makes you want to throw some sand yourself.
 Please don’t.

 In the corporate world we have those project stomping, pot shot taking associates that make us think “Why are you in the sandbox and not adding to the build?”
 A better question still is why is this being allowed?
 Which leads us to the next question.
 How do you get them to play nicely and what can you do differently to get a better result next time?

 Standing up for what it takes to get the project going doesn’t mean becoming a bully yourself.
 It does mean neutralizing what’s going on.
 That includes neutralizing how you feel.
 Crying and wailing like we did as kids won’t help anyone.
 No matter how the situation justifies it.
 Neutralizing the situation requires being clear about what you want the outcome to be for the betterment of the project/client and everyone involved.

 Standing up and confronting a difficult situation can seem worse than it is.
 Suffering for extended periods with sand thrown and castle buildings crushed helps no one.
 It affects everyone’s productivity and eventually, team morale suffers.